elegantthemes/create-divi-extension/README.md

 └── README.md
 ```

-No configuration or complicated folder structures, just the files you need to build your extension.<br>
+No configuration or complicated folder structures, just the files you need to build your extension.
 Once the installation is done, you can open your project folder:

 ```sh
 cd my-extension